david-xc/STA208/README.md

 ## How to run the code

 Each folder includes the code or notebooks of the corresponding section in the report.
 See the independent readme files in each folder.
 Follow the readme, you can successfully run the code or notebooks for any section.
+The basic order to run the project is first run the data preprocessing and then run the models for fine-grained classification.

 **Note**: Since the well-trained weights are much larger than 100Mb, so we do not include the checkpoint or saved model for all the neural networks of the project.
 If you need the well-trained model, please contact us (xcma@ucdavis.edu).